nextcloud/social/README.md

 ## Development setup

-1. ☁ Clone the app into the `apps` folder of your Nextcloud: `git clone https://github.com/nextcloud-gmbh/social.git`
+1. ☁ Clone the app into the `apps` folder of your Nextcloud: `git clone https://github.com/nextcloud/social.git`
 2. 👩‍💻 Run `make dev-setup` to install the dependencies
 3. 🏗 To build the Javascript whenever you make changes, run `make build-js`
 4. ✅ Enable the app through the app management of your Nextcloud
 5. 🎉 Partytime!
+Help fix [some issues](https://github.com/nextcloud/social/issues) and [review pull requests](https://github.com/nextcloud/social/pulls) 👍